Winter Carnival

 • Virtual judges will be monitoring the event and watching as teams get close to finishing.
 When your team is close to finishing, please raise your hand or send a message in the chat.

-10:30 am-12:30 pm – Family Activities – Join us at 20 Sanderson Street for arts and crafts projects, festive face paint, and a board game social presented by Greenfield Games.
+Kids Activity 10:30 am-12:30 pm – Family Activities – Join us at 20 Sanderson Street for arts and crafts projects, festive face paint, and a board game social presented by Greenfield Games.

 10:30 am-12:30 pm – Greenfield Public School Art Exhibit – Artwork by Greenfield Public School students will be on display on the Second Floor of 20 Sanderson Street.
 Come admire the artistic talent of our youth.

-11:45 am-12:45 pm – Family Dance Lesson at Dawn's School of Dance – Learn a special dance with Miss Dawn!
+12:30 pm-1:15 pm – Family Dance Lesson at Dawn's School of Dance – Learn a special dance with Miss Dawn!
 All ages and dance levels are welcome.
 This is a simple but very fun routine that will get you moving and put a smile on everyone's face.
 Bring your friends, your siblings, and even your grandparents!
 You won't want to miss out on this free hoppin' and poppin' dance spectacular!

 Cribbage Tournament 12:00 pm-4:00 pm – Cribbage Tournament – Give it a go!
 Is it in the cards that you will end up a peg ahead or will you be skunked?
-This event is fun for all ages! $15 Registration.
+This event is fun for all ages! $20 Registration.
 Register online at: https://friendsofgreenfieldrecreation.org or pay at the door if space is available.
 Boards and cards provided.
 Custom Pioneer Valley Wood Art Championship and Runner-up Cribbage Board/Trophies awarded.
 Held at the John Zon Community Center.
 Doors open at 12:00 pm with play beginning at 1:00 pm.

-Mesa Verde 12:00 pm-6:00 pm – Meltdown at Mesa – Melt the cold away at Mesa Verde's outdoor beach bash and ice bar on the patio.
-Music, drinks, and festive fun will sure to warm up your spirit even on the coldest of days.
+Mesa Verde 12:00 pm-6:00 pm – The Polar Patio at Mesa Verde – Come chill at the Polar Patio and melt the cold away.
+Enjoy the outdoor fire pits and bar on the patio.
 Both alcoholic and non-alcoholic beverages available.
 All proceeds benefit the Carnival! mesaverdegreenfield.com >>

 3:00 pm – Fatbike Group Ride – Bicycle World will be leading a group ride through the Greenfield Ridge.
 The ride will depart from Bicycle World, 104 Federal Street at 3:00 pm.
 Bring your own equipment.

-Sunday, February 4th Events
+Sunday, February 2nd Events

 12:00 pm – Snowshoeing Trek or Winter Hike – Meet at Highland Pond parking lot at 12:00 pm for a 60-90 minute free guided walk around Rocky Mountain Trails.
 Bring your own snowshoes!